NiamhGillespie/Final-year-project/timelog.md

 * *1 hours* Created population script for Epics
 * *0.5 hours* Added Stories to population script
 * *1.5 hours* Created navigation bar and homepage react componenets and styled navigation bar
+* *1 hour*  Researched how to add routing in react and implemented it